Legal Use & Guidelines

 #12.
 Who owns the MV content?

 Every piece of content (whether written or visual in nature) within this membership is owned wholly and exclusively by Money Visuals, LLC.
-Current members only are granted a temporary license to use our work in their communications within approved guidelines as noted here and elsewhere on our site so long as they continue to be paying members of Money Visuals.
+Current members only are granted a temporary license to use our work in their communications within approved guidelines as noted here and elsewhere on our site, so long as they continue to be paying members of Money Visuals.
+Any use of our content outside of a current paid membership is prohibited.

 Additional Legal Notes: